Who was Pentheus?

-Pentheus was a king of Thebes, son of the Spartan Echion, and Agave (daughter of Cadmus, the founder of Thebes, and the goddess Harmonia).
+According to myth, Pentheus was the son of the Spartan Echion, and the Theban Agave (daughter of Cadmus, the founder of Thebes, and the goddess Harmonia).

 Pentheus succeeded Cadmus as the king of Thebes and banned Dionysian worship in Thebes, ordering his soldiers to arrest anyone else found engaging in the rites.
 He saw the women’s (including his mother and aunts’) divinely-caused insanity merely as drunken cavorting and an illicit attempt to escape the mores and legal codes regulating Theban society.